 - Hold a baccalaureate (or equivalent) degree from a regionally accredited institution,

-- Have a minimum cumulative undergraduate GPA of 3.0* (B average), although exceptions may be made for applicants with significant business experience.
+- Have a minimum cumulative undergraduate GPA of 3.0 (B average), although exceptions may be made for applicants with significant business experience.

 - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work,